Water Temperature of the Atlantic Ocean in Wrightsville Beach, NC

 Minor Periods

-* WHAT...Dangerous rip currents. * WHERE...Coastal Pender and Coastal New Hanover Counties. * WHEN...Until 8 PM EDT this evening. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.
+* WHAT...Dangerous rip currents expected. * WHERE...Coastal Pender and Coastal New Hanover Counties. * WHEN...From 6 AM EDT Wednesday through Wednesday evening. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.

 Swim near a lifeguard.
 If caught in a rip current, relax and float.
 Don't swim against the current.
 If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and call or wave for help.

-* WHAT...Up to one half foot of inundation above ground level expected in low-lying areas near shorelines and tidal waterways. * WHERE...The lower Cape Fear River including downtown Wilmington. * WHEN...Until 9 PM EDT this evening. * IMPACTS...The lowest portions of USS North Carolina Road and Battleship Road begin to observe minor coastal flooding.
-Water begins to spread out of storm drains onto Water Street just south of Market Street in downtown Wilmington. * ADDITIONAL DETAILS...Affected areas listed are based on average tide conditions.
+* WHAT...Up to one foot of inundation above ground level expected in low-lying areas near shorelines and tidal waterways. * WHERE...The lower Cape Fear River including downtown Wilmington. * WHEN...From 9 AM this morning to 1 PM EDT this afternoon. * IMPACTS...Portions of Battleship Road and USS North Carolina Road observe minor coastal flooding up to one foot in depth.
+In downtown Wilmington, sections of Water Street observe minor flooding up to one half foot in depth.
+Check with local officials for any road closures or impacts. * ADDITIONAL DETAILS...Affected areas listed are based on average tide conditions.
 Additional locations may experience flooding during periods of heavy rainfall, high winds, or other factors.

 If travel is required, allow extra time as some roads may be closed.
 Do not drive around barricades or through water of unknown depth.
 Take the necessary actions to protect flood-prone property.